 There are quite a few pros but my three favorite features are that 1) it’s easy to slip the trolley sleeve over your suitcase and wheel in style, 2) most of pockets are useful and make it easy to organize your stuff while in transit (especially love the zippered trolley sleeve), and 3) it’s a beautiful design without any clear branding (a huge pro in my minimalist book!).

-When it comes to cons, the interior pockets aren’t very useful and you may find it tougher to push around when your bag and suitcase are on the heavier side because they weigh down on the wheels.
+When it comes to cons, the sheer number of interior pockets make it hard to remember where you stashed things.
+Also, you may find it tougher to push around when your bag and suitcase are on the heavier side because they will weigh down on the wheels.

 That said, these are minor downsides for me and I’m a huge fan of the Everywhere Bag by Away.
 10 out of 10 would buy again!